dhall-lang/dhall-lang/standard/types.md

     ↑(d, x, m, ∀(y : A₀) → B₀) = ∀(y : A₁) → B₁

-Similarly, we increase the minimum bound when descending into a `let` expression that binds a variable of the same name:
+`let` expressions also introduce bound variables, so increase the minimum bound when descending past such a bound variable:

     ↑(d, x, m, A₀) = A₁   ↑(d, x, m, a₀) = a₁   ↑(d, x, m + 1, b₀) = b₁